JorgeDFR/iilabs3d-toolkit/README.md

     <!-- <a href="https://github.com/JorgeDFR/iilabs3d-toolkit"><img src="TODO"/></a>    -->
 </div>

 This toolkit provides a set of utilities to work with the [IILABS 3D Dataset](https://rdm.inesctec.pt/dataset/nis-2025-001).
-It enables you to list available dataset sequences and sensors, download sequences along with sensor data, convert ROS1 bag files to ROS2 format, evaluate trajectories using accuracy metrics, and correct trajectory reference frames.
+It enables you to list available dataset sequences and sensors, download sequences along with sensor data, convert ROS 1 bag files to ROS 2 format, evaluate trajectories using accuracy metrics, and correct trajectory reference frames.

 **With this version, it is possible to do:**

 - **List Sequences and Sensors:** Easily view all available dataset sequences (benchmark, calibration, etc.) and 3D LiDAR sensors.
 - **Download Data:** Download sequences and sensor data with a single command.
-- **Bag File Conversion:** Convert ROS1 bag files to ROS2 format using the [rosbags](https://gitlab.com/ternaris/rosbags) Python library.
+- **Bag File Conversion:** Convert ROS 1 bag files to ROS 2 format using the [rosbags](https://gitlab.com/ternaris/rosbags) Python library.
 - **Trajectory Evaluation:** Calculate accuracy metrics between ground truth and odometry trajectories using the [evo](https://github.com/MichaelGrupp/evo) Python library.
 - **Reference Frame Correction:** Adjust trajectory reference frames to the reference frame of the ground-truth data (`base_link`).